Do you know your Return on Spending?

 As a refresher, household Purchasing Power is defined as the amount of goods or services that can be purchased with a given income.

 To grow your Purchasing Power, you need to increase disposable income (e.g., wage, investment return growth) and/or reduce expenditures.
 With rising prices, your ability to reduce expenditures can be difficult, especially for necessities, such as food, transportation and medical services.
-Paying for goods and services in these spend categories with a cash-back credit card provides you a mechanism to offset price inflation costs and increase your household Purchasing Power.
+Paying for goods and services in these and other spend categories with a cash-back credit card provides you a mechanism to offset price inflation costs and increase your household Purchasing Power.

 By generating an ROS of 2.6%, the person in the example above could use that return to reduce next month’s expenditures.
 Using ROS to offset inflation costs has a positive impact on your Purchasing Power by effectively lowering what you paid for those expenditures, and you may even exceed those costs depending on your spending, categories, and rates (as shown below).**